Fancy (Iggy Azalea song): Synopsis

 Many scenes in the video are remakes of key Clueless scenes, with outfits designed to channel the look of the film's clothing, but with a slight update.
 Like Clueless, the music video for "Fancy" was shot in Los Angeles' Grant High School.

 The video opens with Azalea in her wardrobe finding the perfect outfit for a speech at school, using a tablet computer, similar to the protagonist of Clueless Cher Horowitz.
-After a scene with some cheerleaders, the video moves in the schoolyard; there, Charli XCX and Azalea are sitting at a table, with the former singing the hook.
+After a scene with some cheerleaders, the video moves to the schoolyard; there, Charli XCX and Azalea are sitting at a table, with the former singing the hook.
 The video later includes a tennis lesson, with Azalea and others dancing close to a chain-link fence.
 Azalea with two other characters are seen driving in the highway; the characters of the best friend and her boyfriend are inspired by the role of Dionne Davenport and her boyfriend Murray.
 The video shifts to a modern version of the Christmas "Val party" from the movie, where the two protagonists arrive with their convertible.
 The video ends with Azalea and XCX in the school.